The Kennel Club gives advice on breeding from individuals that have produced complex inheritable disorders – here

 • Do not breed the dog with a mate that has any common ancestors within at least 3 generations

 All of this requires breeder honesty – it is vital that familial health histories be thoroughly investigated before mating.
-This requirement for diligence applies not just to the proposed mate, but also to the breeder’s own dog or bitch.
+This requirement for diligence and DISCLOSURE applies not just to the proposed mate, but also to the breeder’s own dog or bitch.

 Breeders in the UK must consider their legal position with regard to the provisions of the Animal Welfare regulations 2016 (Schedule 6)